Optimizing Postgres Queries

 );

-role and image_type are enums
+and image_type

 CREATE TYPE role AS ENUM ('user', 'admin');